isc-projects/bind9/doc/arm/reference.rst

 algorithm.
 The ``named`` server supports ``hmac-md5``, ``hmac-sha1``, ``hmac-sha224``, ``hmac-sha256``, ``hmac-sha384``, and ``hmac-sha512``
 TSIG authentication.
-Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g.
+Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g., ``hmac-sha1-80``.
-``hmac-sha1-80``.
 The secret_string is the secret to be used by the algorithm, and is treated as a Base64 encoded string.